cppalliance/safe-cpp/proposal/draft.md

 class string_view/(a);
 ```

 The `Pair` class template doesn't have any named lifetime parameters. `string_view` has one named lifetime parameter, which constrains the pointed-at string to outlive the view.
 The specialization `Pair<string_view, string_view>` invents a template lifetime parameter for each view's named lifetime parameters.
-Call them `T0.0.0` and `T1.0.0`. `T0.0` is for the 0th parameter pack element of the template parameter pack. `T0.0.0` is for the 0th lifetime binder in that type.
-If `string_view` had a second named parameter, the compiler would invent two more template lifetime parameters: `T0.0.1` and `T1.0.1.
+Call them `T0.0.0` and `T1.0.0`. `T0.0` is for the 0th parameter pack element of the template parameter  `T0`. `T0.0.0` is for the 0th lifetime binder in that type.
+If `string_view` had a second named parameter, the compiler would invent two more template lifetime parameters: `T0.0.1` and `T1.0.1`.

 Consider the transformation when instantiating the definition of `Pair<string_view/a, string_view/b>`: